-Performance rights will vest subject to meeting specific performance conditions.
-Tranche 1 performance rights have a market vesting condition being a share price of 5 cents or more over a consecutive 20 day business period.
+2015 performance rights will vest subject to Tranche 1 performance rights having a market vesting condition being a share price of 5 cents or more over a consecutive 20 day business period.
 Tranche 2 performance rights have a non-market vesting condition being estimation of a mineral resource of at least one million gold or gold equivalent ounces at any Burey Group mineral project.
+Subsequent to year-end, Tranche 1 performance rights met their vesting condition and were converted into shares.